simon-p-r/json-schema-models/README.md

    + name - mongodb name
    + url - mongodb url string (host and port)
    + options - mongodb connection options
+   + collections - an array of objects with name, indexes (for createIndexes method) and options properties to pass to mongodb createCollection method

 + schema
    + formats - an object with keys being name of format to register and value being the custom function to register for z-schema validation